aclark4life/python-packages-doc/introduction.rst

 Introduction
 ============

-Welcome.
-As of the beta release in early July 2012, pythonpackages.com offers features to Python programmers to help them package and release their software with just a few clicks.
-To test the beta release features, please follow the steps below:
+Welcome. pythonpackages.com helps Python programmers package and release their software with just a few clicks.
+To get started, please follow the steps below:

 Get access
 ----------